Urban Agriculture with Mike

 Tower Garden Buyers Guide

-First, if you want the easiest “grow a lot in little space” option, this guide helps you choose the right tower setup and accessories.
+If you want the easiest “grow a lot in little space” option, start here.
+This guide helps you choose the right tower setup and accessories.

 Best Beginner Garden Tools